uoe-agents/epymarl/README.md

 # Extended Python MARL framework - EPyMARL

 EPyMARL is  an extension of [PyMARL](https://github.com/oxwhirl/pymarl), and includes
+- **New!** Support for training in environments with individual rewards for all agents (for all algorithms that support such settings)
 - Additional algorithms (IA2C, IPPO, MADDPG, MAA2C and MAPPO)
 - Support for [Gym](https://github.com/openai/gym) environments (on top of the existing SMAC support)
 - Option for no-parameter sharing between agents (original PyMARL only allowed for parameter sharing)